Skip to the main content.

 They Don't Make 'Em Like They Used To

-stored fuelThis isn’t really a case of “they don’t make em like they used to”.
+This isn’t really a case of “they don’t make 'em like they used to”.
 Okay, it is on some level.
 Gasoline didn’t used to have widespread ethanol in it.
 And diesel fuel has been subject to at least two or three big changes.

-Change #1 – they use a lot more “cracked” feedstocks to put together today’s diesel fuel.
+Change #1 – They use a lot more “cracked” feedstocks to put together today’s diesel fuel.
 Cracked stocks are less stable over time and a lot more likely to turn dark and form sludge much faster than before.

 More Attention Is Worth Your While

-The takeaway here is, if your stored fuel is more than 6 months old, you need to be extra vigilant and monitor its condition.
+The takeaway here is that if your stored fuel is more than 6 months old, you need to be extra vigilant and monitor its condition.
 Today’s diesel fuels don’t last anywhere near as long as they used to.
 And if you check your stored fuel and find problems with its condition, seek out a partner who can give you reliable recommendations on what you need to do about it.

 You may be interested in these other posts on Fuel Storage: